Connect with us

 This is an opportune time to have a lot of conversations.
 I’m open to those conversations and I want to have them – structured or unstructured, formal or informal, with a wide variety of folks that are a part of this industry.
 Members or nonmembers – it doesn’t matter to me at this point.
 I’m not a blank slate, but I’m educable.

-Read more from our February/March 2016 issue.
+Read more from our issue.

 Advertisement